WeblateOrg/weblate/docs/admin/quick.rst

 #.
 Open a web browser, go to http://localhost:8000/accounts/login/
    and login with the user name `admin` and paste the password in.

 #.
-Proceed with :ref:`adding-translation` to add some translatable contents to
+Proceed with :ref:`add-translatable-contents` to add some translatable contents to
    your test installation.

 You can stop the test server with Ctrl+C, and leave the virtual environment with ``deactivate``.